 “The reason Donald Trump was elected was that we automated away four million manufacturing jobs in Michigan, Ohio, Pennsylvania, and Wisconsin,” he said.
 “If you look at the voter data, it shows that the higher the level of concentration of manufacturing robots in a district, the more that district voted for Trump.”

 Reading through Yang’s platform, it’s apparent he’s a clinical thinker.
 Every stance he takes is data-driven, with clearly illustrated goals and pathways to accomplish them.
-There’s an incredible number of storytelling politicians who float buzzwords to draw hysteria and stimulate audiences.
+There’s an abundance of storytelling politicians who float buzzwords to promote hysteria and stimulate audiences.
 That’s not who Yang is.
 The Democratic Party leadership in Iowa went so far as to state:

 “Mr. Yang has the most detailed and comprehensive set of policy proposals we have ever seen at this stage in the campaign.”